Min Hla Htut of Ava

 Min Hla Htut (မင်းလှထွတ်, [mɪ́ɴ l̥a̰ tʰʊʔ]; also known as Saw Min Phyu (စောမင်းဖြူ); b.
 1388/89) was a princess of Ava.
 She was the only daughter of King Tarabya of Ava and Queen Min Hla Myat of Ava and sister of King Min Nyo of Ava.

+According to the Maha Yazawin chronicle, her first marriage was to Prince Thihathu, her first cousin six years her junior.
+The marriage, arranged by her uncle King Minkhaung I, soon ended in divorce.
+The king then married her off to Saw Shwe Khet.
+However, the chronicle Yazawin Thit rejects that the marriage between Saw Min Htut and Thihathu ever took place, citing a 1415/16 stone inscription.
+The Hmannan Yazawin accepts the Yazawin Thit's rejection.

-Hla Htut was the first wife of her half cousin Prince Thihathu of Ava.
-They were married by King Minkhaung I. Her marriage to Thihathu, who was six years her junior, did not last.
-In 1415, Thihathu divorced her before marrying his then widowed sister-in-law Saw Min Hla.
-King Minkhaung then married Hla Htut to Saw Shwe Khet, her half cousin, twice removed.
-They had a daughter named Shin Yun, who later became wife of Gov. Min Maha of Prome.
+According to the inscription, Hla Htut married Saw Shwe Khet in 1403/04.
+They had their child, Shin Yun, c.
+1408.
+Shin Yun later became wife of Gov. Min Maha of Prome.

 Ancestry

 Hla Htut was a granddaughter of King Swa Saw Ke of Ava, and ultimately descended from the Pagan royalty.